OritAdato/ElemeNT/README.md

 # ElemeNT
 ElemeNT is an interactive tool (implemented in Perl) for rapid and convenient detection of core promoter elements within a given sequence.
 It can be executed via the the following web interface: [ElemeNT 2023](https://www.juven-gershonlab.org/resources/element-v2023/) or executed via command line.
+The content of the folders located under ElemeNT2023 include:
+**ElemeNT/ElemeNT2023/installPackage** - zip of the installation package of ElemeNT2023 command line vesion.
+**ElemeNT/ElemeNT2023/src/ElemeNT** - the sources of ElemeNT2023.
+**ElemeNT/ElemeNT2023/src/Manuscript** - the source code used for the analysis included in the manuscript
-Below are the installation instruction for ElemeNT command line package.
+Below are the installation instruction for ElemeNT command line package:
 # Installation instructions
 Install ElemeNT by extracting the ElemeNT_V2023.zip file into your chosen destination folder.
 ## Content of the zip package: